cassidywaldrip/nio_keywords/emotional_state/README.md

 # Emotional States Keywords

-A collection of **13,041 unique emotion-related words and phrases**, compiled from multiple NLP sentiment/emotion lexicons and manually curated vocabulary lists.
+A collection of emotion-related words and phrases compiled from multiple NLP sentiment/emotion lexicons and manually curated vocabulary lists.
+Available in two versions: a **full set** (13,041 keywords) and a **core filtered set** (3,467 keywords).
 Designed for use in a keyword collector pipeline.

 ## Data Sources